Image: Shutterstock

 1. ABC Kids – Tracing & Phonics

 Let’s begin with an app that has a simple function – teach your child how to write the letters of the alphabet.
-The ABC Kids application teaches your little one to write the alphabet and learn to pronounce them.
-The app is delightful with colorful pictures and engaging fun phonic sounds that your kid will love.
+The ABC Kids application teaches your little one letter recognition, tracing, and phonics through interactive activities.
+The app is delightful with colorful pictures, letters with guided arrows, and engaging fun phonic sounds that your kid will love.
 We think it is one of the best free apps for toddlers.

 Category: Education